MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 The drawing mode specifies how the colors of the pen and the interior of filled objects are combined with the color already on the display surface.

-The drawing mode is for raster devices only; it does not apply to vector devices.
+The drawing mode is for raster devices only; it doesn't apply to vector devices.
 Drawing modes are binary raster-operation codes representing all possible Boolean combinations of two variables, using the binary operators `&`, `|`, and `^` (exclusive `|`), and the unary operation `~`.

 ## <a name="setstretchbltmode"></a> `CDC::SetStretchBltMode`